 SECRETS BEHIND A PERFECT SWEEP SHOT!
-The sweep and the reverse sweep are two batting shots which are not commonly used, especially the reverse sweep, which is rarely used.
+The sweep and the reverse sweep are two batting shots which are not commonly used.
+The reverse sweep is especially used rarely.
 However, both shots can be used in certain batting situations and are an effective way to score runs and keep the scoreboard ticking over.

 Ask the famous England opener Geoff Boycott if he swept and he will tell you: rarely.
 His method was to use good footwork to get to the pitch of the ball and hit it down the ground with the full face of the bat.